KVTT

 KVTT (1110 AM) is a commercial radio station licensed to Mineral Wells, Texas and serving the Dallas-Fort Worth Metroplex.
 It is owned by Saumil and Poorvesh Thakkar, through licensee Decatur Media Land, LLC.
 It broadcasts a South Asian full service radio format, featuring Bollywood music, talk and news.
 Studios are located in Richardson along east Belt Line Road.

 By day, KVTT is powered at 50,000 watts, the maximum for AM radio stations licensed by the Federal Communications Commission.
 Because 1110 AM is a clear channel frequency reserved for Class A stations KFAB Omaha and WBT Charlotte, KVTT is a daytimer, required to sign off at night.
 It runs 39,000 watts during critical hours.
 The transmitter is southwest of Alvord in Wise County.
-KVTT is heard around the clock on FM translator K238CC at 95.5 MHz in Dallas and on KZMP-FM 104.9 HD2 (via HD Radio) throughout most of the metroplex.
+KVTT is heard around the clock on FM translator K238CC at 95.5 MHz in Dallas.

 History

 Early beginnings & transition

 This station was first established in 1946 as KFOP, originally on 1140 AM.
 In 1983, the station was revamped by its former owners Jerry Snyder and Associates to KJSA (for Jerry Snyder and Associates) with an Adult Standards format known as the "Music Of Your Life."

 20 years later, it was sold to M&M Broadcasters and it switched to a classic country format known as "The Radio Ranch".